Interlisp/medley/internal/loadups/man-page/loadup.1.md

 **./loadup \-\-target full \-\-start lisp** : run loadup thru Stage 4 (full.sysout) starting from existing Stage 3 outputs (lisp.sysout).

-**loadup -5 --aux** : run loadup from the beginning thru Stage 5 (apps.sysout) then run the Aux "stage" to create *whereis.hash* and *exports.all*
+**./loadup -5 --aux** : run loadup from the beginning thru Stage 5 (apps.sysout) then run the Aux "stage" to create *whereis.hash* and *exports.all*

-**loadup -db** : just run the DB "stage" starting from an existing full.sysout; do not run any of the sequential stages.
+**./loadup -db** : just run the DB "stage" starting from an existing full.sysout; do not run any of the sequential stages.

-**loadup --maikodir ~/il/newmaiko** :   run loadup sequence from beginning to full plus the loadup Aux stage, while using *~/il/newmaiko* as the location for the lde executables when running Medley.
+**./loadup --maikodir ~/il/newmaiko** :   run loadup sequence from beginning to full plus the loadup Aux stage, while using *~/il/newmaiko* as the location for the lde executables when running Medley.

-**loadup -full** : run loadup sequence from beginning thru full
+**./loadup -full** : run loadup sequence from beginning thru full

-**loadup -apps** : run loadup sequence from beginning thru app.
+**./loadup -apps** : run loadup sequence from beginning thru app.
 Also run the Aux stage loadup.

-**loadup -apps-** : run loadup sequence from beginning thru app.
+**./loadup -apps-** : run loadup sequence from beginning thru app.
 Do not run the Aux stage loadup.

 BUGS
 ====